Jawhhh/TwittApp/readme.md

 # TwittApp
-TwittApp - это приложение основанное на микросервисной расприделительной архитектуре осуществляющее общение между микросервисами через Apache Kafka, использующее S3 Minio для хранения картинок и Redis + ElastiSearch для ленты постов.
-Предоставляет функции: авторизации, аутентификации, работа со своим профилем, подписки на другие профили, работа с постами, просмотр ленты постов и email notifications
+TwittApp — is an application based on a micro-service architecture that communicates between microservices via Apache Kafka, using S3 Minio to store images and Redis to cache posts.
+Provides functions: authorization, authentication, working with your profile, subscribing to other profiles, working with posts, viewing the feed of posts and email notifications

 # Stack
+- Java
 - Spring: boot, cloud, web, data, security
-- redis
-- ElasticSearch
+- Redis
 - Apache Kafka
 - Postgres
 - Gradle